BUFFALO SOLDIERS OF THE ARIZONA TERRITORY, MESA

 OUR THEME

-"To acknowledge the heroic stand of all those years ago that the Buffalo Soldiers 9th and 10th Cavalry and 24th and 25th Infantry, Year: 1866 - 1902 was seeking equality for all, which made this diversity of choice possible today.
-Buffalo Soldiers stood for Courage, Sacrifice, Bravery, Loyalty and Devotion to Duty."
+"To acknowledge the heroic stand of the Buffalo Soldiers from the 9th and 10th Cavalries and the 24th and 25th Infantries during the years 1866 to 1902, who sought equality for all, making this diversity of choice possible today.
+The Buffalo Soldiers stood for Courage, Sacrifice, Bravery, Loyalty, and Devotion to Duty."

 ENGAGEMENTS